What is NCHS?

 Where is NCHS located?

 We meet at Christ the Redeemer Catholic Church in Sterling, Virginia, on Tuesdays from 9:00 AM — 3:45 PM.
-We also offer some live online and hybrid classes (mix of in-person & live online).
+Some years we also offer live online and hybrid classes (mix of in-person & live online).
 Please check our schedule and course descriptions pages for details.

 Can non-Catholic students enroll in classes at NCHS?